Extensional concepts in intensional type theory, revisited: Introduction

 A major insight came as a result of the development of homotopy type theory.
 In particular, Voevodsky's definition, ca.~2009, of when a morphism in a model of dependent type theory is a \emph{weak equivalence} allows one to consider different homotopy-theoretic structures both within such models and the categories thereof.

 In \cite{kapulkin-lumsdaine-18}, it was observed that the category of models of a dependent type theory carries the structure of a left semi-model category.
 This structure was subsequently used by Isaev \cite{isaev18} to define a \emph{Morita equivalence} of dependent type theories.
-In essence, two theories are Morita equivalent if a translation between them induces a Quillen equivalence (i.e., the correct notion of equivalence for left semi-model structures) between their left semi-model categories of models.
-Perhaps unsurprisingly, Isaev cites Hofmann's theorem as one of the motivating examples behind his definition.
+In essence, two theories are Morita equivalent if their categories of models are equivalent in a suitable ``up-to-homotopy'' sense.
+More precisely, a Morita equivalence between theories is a translation between them that induces a Quillen equivalence (the correct notion of equivalence for left semi-model structures) between their left semi-model categories of models.
+Perhaps unsurprisingly, Isaev cites Hofmann's theorem as one of the motivating examples behind his definition, without actually proving it to be one.

+In the present work, we give a direct proof of Morita equivalence between extensional type theory and intensional type theory by principles of functional extensionality and of uniqueness of identity proofs.
+While Hofmann proves that the initial models of these theories are suitably equivalent, we generalize this result to all possible extensions of the base theories by types and terms, including propositional equalities.
+In the homotopy-theoretic terms, these are exactly the \emph{cofibrant} extentions.

+Therefore, thanks to proving Morita equivalence, one does not need to prove an analogue of Hofmann's result for any new extension but instead appeal to our result addressing all extensions once and for all.
+As new variants and extensions of intensional type theory are constantly proposed, this reduces the burden of proving their expected properties by making what should be formal formal.